-Amply Wants to Make Electric Vehicle Fleet Charging Super Simple
+Amply Wants to Make EV Fleet Charging Super Simple

 As a fuel supplier, Shell could appeal to existing customers who want to take a phased approach to transitioning their fleets to electric.
 But it's not clear if Shell has closed these sorts of deals yet.

 A few other brands have expressed interest in the "pay for miles driven" model.
-Schneider Electric-backed startup eIQ Mobility advertizes a "fixed price per mile" and help setting up "everything but the driver."
-And Irvine-based startup In-Charge lets customers pay "by the project, by the month, by the mile, or by the kWh."
+Schneider Electric-backed startup eIQ Mobility advertises a "fixed price per mile" and help setting up "everything but the driver."
+And Irvine-based startup In-Charge lets customers pay "by the project, by the month, by the mile, or by the kilowatt-hour."

 The concept remains a new addition to the market, though, so market share is up for grabs.
 To capitalize on an early start, Amply now has to prove it can execute on its initial contracts, while keeping costs low enough to be profitable.